frizzleqq/f1-dbt-duckdb/README.md

 Staging is done by
 1. Read Ergast API via requests (by default only last race)
 1. Load response into Pandas DataFrame
-1. Write to CSV files
+1. Write to Parquet files
-1. (dbt will create external tables using the CSV files)
+1. (dbt will create external tables using the Parquet files)

 ## dbt